CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 1. What is 2 + 2?

-5
+4

 ## 2. What is JavaScript?

-An exciting new play about coffee.
+javascript is a programming language used for web development.

 ## 3. What three problems does Git & GitHub solve?

-When people want to show off code to each other they can put it on GitHub
+When people want to show off code to each other they can put it on GitHub and git is a version control which helps programmer to track their work.

 ## 4. What happens when you `fork` a repository?

-You delete it
+You copy someone else's work in your repository.

 ## 5. What happens when you clone a repository?

-It send it to a friend
+you pull a repository to your local computer.

 ## 6. What is a Pull Request?

-When you send a file over the internet
+pull request is a request of change to the main branch.